Apr/May 2003 • Poetry |

 though seed is saved

 in tin cans.
-Tall and dyingin resigned bones,
+Tall and dying

 breath a gust